DragonSenses/flashcards-api/README.md

 # flashcards-api
 A modular and well-documented RESTful backend for managing flashcard-based study sessions.
-Built with Java and Spring Boot, featuring OpenAPI documentation via Swagger UI.
+Built with Java 17, Spring Boot, and SQL, with OpenAPI docs via Swagger UI.
+Tested with JUnit, Mockito, and MockMvc.
+Designed with layered architecture and ADR-backed decisions.

 Work in Progress:
 - [x] DTO